- Colorado Agricultural Experiment Station

 Colorado State University Extension (CSUE) provides information and education that encourages the application of research-based knowledge in response to local, state, and national issues affecting individuals, families, businesses, and communities of Colorado.

 Extension in Colorado was established in 1913 when counties created programs.
 In 1914 federal legislation created the Extension system nationwide.
 It was accepted by Colorado’s General Assembly in 1915, and reaffirmed in 1979.
 It is funded by county, state, and federal appropriations.
 Extension also functions as the educational arm of the U.S. Department of Agriculture, through each state’s land grant university.
-CSUE has 54 off-campus offices and serves 62 of Colorado’s 64 counties.
+CSUE has offices across the state of Colorado and serves all 64 counties.

 Extension’s outreach educational objectives fall within the scope of their land-grant mission and address high-priority needs and issues in Colorado in the broad areas of agriculture and natural resources, family and consumer sciences, 4-H youth development, and community development.
-Ongoing program teams focus on critical areas including: strong families, healthy homes; nutrition, health, and food safety; 4-H and youth development; community economic development; natural resources—including water and alternative energy; and competitive and sustainable agriculture systems.
+Ongoing program teams focus on critical areas including: 4-H and youth development; cropping system; energy; environmental horticulture; community development; food systems; livestock and range; natural resources; nutrition, food safety, and health; and individual, family, and community well-being.